LBCrion/sfwbar/README.md

 ### SFWBar

-SFWBar (Sway Floating Window Bar) is a flexible taskbar application for wayland compositors, designed with a stacking layout in mind.
+SFWBar (S* Floating Window Bar) is a flexible taskbar application for wayland compositors, designed with a stacking layout in mind.
-Originally developed for [Sway](https://github.com/swaywm/sway), SFWBar will work with other wayland compositors supporting layer shell protocol, and the taskbar functionality shall work with any compositor supportinig foreign toplevel protocol, but the pager, switcher and placement functionality requires sway (or at least i3 IPC support).
+Originally developed for [Sway](https://github.com/swaywm/sway), SFWBar will work with any wayland compositor supporting layer shell protocol, the taskbar and window switcher functionality shall work with any compositor supportinig foreign toplevel protocol, but the pager, and window placement functionality require sway (or at least i3 IPC support).

 # Please note that configuration file format has changed between 0.9 and 1.0 series